bigstark/gunner/README.md

 # gunner
-It can help you when you execute method sequentially by annotation.
+It can help you when you execute method sequentially.

+If you have method with annotation, gunner execute method sequentially.

 ##Include your project
 add build.gradle